benyap/exceptional-errors/README.md

 new EError(message: string)

 /**
- * Create an EError instance with the given cause and an empty message.
- */
-new EError(error: Cause)

-/**
  * Create an EError instance with the given message and cause.
  * The message of the causing error will be appended to this
  * error's message.